zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 1. Configure SAF:

     The Cross Memory Server performs a sequence of SAF checks to protect its services from unauthorized callers.
 To do this, it uses the FACILITY class and a `ZWES.IS` entry.
 Valid callers must have READ access to the `ZWES.IS` profile.
 Those callers include the STC user under which the ZWESVSTC started task runs.
-It is recommended that you also grant READ access to the STC user under which the ZWESAUX started task runs.
+It is recommended that you also grant READ access to the STC user under which the ZWEXASTC started task runs.

-    To activate the FACILITY class, define a `ZWES.IS` profile, and grant READ access to the ZWESVSTC and ZWESAUX users, issue the following commands.
+    To activate the FACILITY class, define a `ZWES.IS` profile, and grant READ access to the ZWESVSTC and ZWEXASTC users, issue the following commands.
 (The commands assume that you will run the ZWESVSTC STC under the IZUSVR user):

     - If you use RACF, issue the following commands: